 NEST Exam 2015

-Integrated Science Education and Research Center (ISERC), Visva Bharati, is also participating in NEST 2015 and will admit students for its Integrated MSc course from the Merit List of NEST Exam 2015.
-The eligibility criteria are the same as that for NISER / CBS and the students admitted to ISERC are also eligible for INSPIRE scholarship.
+Institutes participating in NEST 2015 will admit students for its Integrated MSc course from the Merit List of NEST Exam 2015.
+The eligibility criteria are mentioned here for NISER / CBS and the students admitted to such institutions are also eligible for INSPIRE scholarship.

-Next Exam 2015 Registration is expected to open from Jan 07, 2015.
+Next Exam 2015 Registration have opened from Jan 05, 2015.
 Application Process goes for around 2 months.
 Admit Cards will be dispatched from mid Apr 2015.